JeetChakraborty97/Attrition-Analytics-Dashboard/README.md

 # Overview

-The Attrition Analytics Dashboard was developed for InsightTech Solutions, a mid-sized organization facing significant employee turnover.
-The project’s objective was to uncover patterns and drivers behind employee attrition through data-driven analysis and visualization.
+The Attrition Analytics Dashboard was developed for InsightTech Solutions, a mid-sized organisation facing significant employee turnover.
+The project’s objective was to uncover patterns and drivers behind employee attrition through data-driven analysis and visualisation.
 Using a dataset of 1,470 employees across multiple departments, the dashboard provides deep insights into attrition trends, demographic risks, and workforce engagement.
-It empowers HR leaders to make informed decisions that improve retention, optimize recruitment, and enhance employee satisfaction.
+It empowers HR leaders to make informed decisions that improve retention, optimise recruitment, and enhance employee satisfaction.

-1. Purpose and Business Impact
+## Purpose and Business Impact

-Employee attrition poses serious challenges to productivity, morale, and organizational cost.
+Employee attrition poses serious challenges to productivity, morale, and organisational cost.
 The dashboard was designed to address these by:

-• Quantifying the overall attrition rate of 16.12%, based on 237 employees who have left.
+* Quantifying the overall attrition rate of 16.12%, based on 237 employees who have left.

-• Identifying high-risk groups by age, gender, job role, and education level.
+* Identifying high-risk groups by age, gender, job role, and education level.

-• Highlighting workforce characteristics that correlate with higher turnover.
+* Highlighting workforce characteristics that correlate with higher turnover.

-• Providing HR with a data-backed foundation for targeted retention initiatives and strategic workforce planning.
+* Providing HR with a data-backed foundation for targeted retention initiatives and strategic workforce planning.

-This project transforms raw HR data into a strategic decision-support tool, strengthening organizational stability and workforce engagement.
+This project transforms raw HR data into a strategic decision-support tool, strengthening organisational stability and workforce engagement.

-2. Key Insights from the Dashboard
+## Key Insights from the Dashboard

-a.
-Workforce Overview
+### Workforce Overview

-• Total Employees: 1,470
+* Total Employees: 1,470

-• Attrition Count: 237
+* Attrition Count: 237

-• Active Employees: 1,233
+* Active Employees: 1,233

-• Overall Attrition Rate: 16.12%
+* Overall Attrition Rate: 16.12%

-• Average Workforce Age: 36.9 years
+* Average Workforce Age: 36.9 years

-• Average Age of Employees Who Left: 33.6 years
+* Average Age of Employees Who Left: 33.6 years

-• Average Job Satisfaction Score: 2.63 / 4
+* Average Job Satisfaction Score: 2.63 / 4

 These metrics indicate a moderately young workforce, with attrition concentrated among early-career employees.

-b.
-Demographic Analysis
+### Demographic Analysis

-• Gender Distribution: Males represent a slightly larger portion of attrition (150 males vs. 87 females).
+* Gender Distribution: Males represent a slightly larger portion of attrition (150 males vs. 87 females).

-• Interpretation: Although gender balance is relatively even in the workforce, males show marginally higher turnover, suggesting potential engagement or role-related factors.
+* Interpretation: Although gender balance is relatively even in the workforce, males show marginally higher turnover, suggesting potential engagement or role-related factors.

-c.
-Attrition by Age Group
+### Attrition by Age Group

 Younger employees, especially those under 35, display the highest attrition.
-This trend suggests early-career dissatisfaction or competitive external opportunities, emphasizing the need for career pathing and development programs.
+This trend suggests early-career dissatisfaction or competitive external opportunities, emphasising the need for career pathing and development programs.

-d.
-Attrition by Education Level
+### Attrition by Education Level

-• The Life Sciences field recorded the highest attrition, with 89 employees leaving.
+* The Life Sciences field recorded the highest attrition, with 89 employees leaving.
 This indicates potential stagnation or limited advancement in roles related to that educational background.

-e.
-Job Role Attrition
+### Job Role Attrition

-• The Laboratory Technician role shows the highest attrition, with 62 employees leaving.
+* The Laboratory Technician role shows the highest attrition, with 62 employees leaving.

-• Roles such as Sales Representatives and Research Scientists also reflect notable turnover.
+* Roles such as Sales Representatives and Research Scientists also reflect notable turnover.
 These insights suggest that operational, sales, and entry-level technical roles face greater instability, possibly due to high performance expectations or limited growth visibility.

-f.
-Department-Level Insights
+### Department-Level Insights

-• The R&D Department experienced the highest attrition, with 133 employees leaving, followed by Sales and HR.
+* The R&D Department experienced the highest attrition, with 133 employees leaving, followed by Sales and HR.

-• The trend signals possible challenges in workload management, job satisfaction, or career progression within technical departments.
+* The trend signals possible challenges in workload management, job satisfaction, or career progression within technical departments.

-g.
-Marital Status Trends
+### Marital Status Trends

-• Single employees account for the majority of attrition (120 employees).
+Single employees account for the majority of attrition (120 employees).
 This finding indicates higher flexibility and mobility among younger, unmarried employees, who may be more open to career changes.

-h.
-Job Satisfaction and Engagement
+### Job Satisfaction and Engagement

 The average job satisfaction rating of 2.63 suggests moderate morale among employees.
 Departments with lower satisfaction also tend to have higher turnover, highlighting the importance of engagement initiatives, recognition programs, and leadership involvement.

-i.
-Workforce Age Profile
+### Workforce Age Profile

-With an average workforce age of 36.9 years, the company has a predominantly young to mid-level demographic.
+With an average workforce age of 36.9 years, the company has a predominantly young-to-mid-level demographic.
 This points to the importance of designing retention and mentorship programs tailored to early-career professionals.

-3. Interactivity and Functionality
+## Interactivity and Functionality

 The dashboard includes dynamic filters for Education Level and Department, allowing HR stakeholders to:

-• Compare attrition patterns across specific employee groups.
+* Compare attrition patterns across specific employee groups.

-• Conduct focused analysis (e.g., Bachelor’s-degree holders in R&D vs. Sales).
+* Conduct focused analysis (e.g., Bachelor’s-degree holders in R&D vs. Sales).

 This interactivity enables flexible, scenario-based exploration for strategic decision-making.

-4. Strategic Recommendations
+## Strategic Recommendations

-A. Strengthen Employee Engagement & Satisfaction
+### Strengthen Employee Engagement & Satisfaction

-• Conduct regular feedback and pulse surveys to identify dissatisfaction drivers.
+* Conduct regular feedback and pulse surveys to identify dissatisfaction drivers.

-• Introduce recognition and reward programs to enhance motivation.
+* Introduce recognition and reward programs to enhance motivation.

-• Encourage open communication channels between management and staff.
+* Encourage open communication channels between management and staff.

-B. Redesign Career Growth Pathways
+### Redesign Career Growth Pathways

-• Offer development programs, internal mobility options, and mentorship initiatives for early-career employees.
+* Offer development programs, internal mobility options, and mentorship initiatives for early-career employees.

-• Increase transparency around promotions and performance expectations.
+* Increase transparency around promotions and performance expectations.

-C. Focused Retention in High-Turnover Roles
+### Focused Retention in High-Turnover Roles

-• Reassess workload and incentive structures for Sales and Laboratory Technician positions.
+* Reassess workload and incentive structures for Sales and Laboratory Technician positions.

-• Implement targeted retention initiatives such as flexible schedules or project-based bonuses.
+* Implement targeted retention initiatives such as flexible schedules or project-based bonuses.

-D. Optimize Recruitment and Onboarding
+### Optimise Recruitment and Onboarding

-• Strengthen role alignment during recruitment to reduce early exits.
+* Strengthen role alignment during recruitment to reduce early exits.

-• Provide a structured onboarding process with mentorship for smoother transitions.
+* Provide a structured onboarding process with mentorship for smoother transitions.

-E. Leverage Predictive Analytics
+### Leverage Predictive Analytics

-• Integrate predictive modeling into the dashboard to forecast attrition risk.
+* Integrate predictive modelling into the dashboard to forecast attrition risk.

-• Use statistical scoring to identify “at-risk” employees and intervene proactively.
+* Use statistical scoring to identify “at-risk” employees and intervene proactively.

-F. Department-Level Accountability
+### Department-Level Accountability

-• Share department-level attrition reports with team leaders.
+* Share department-level attrition reports with team leaders.

-• Incorporate retention and satisfaction goals into managerial KPIs.
+* Incorporate retention and satisfaction goals into managerial KPIs.

-G. Continuous Monitoring and Data Refresh
+## Continuous Monitoring and Data Refresh

-• Refresh dashboard data quarterly to track emerging patterns.
+* Refresh dashboard data quarterly to track emerging patterns.

-• Review KPIs regularly to enable proactive and timely HR interventions.
+* Review KPIs regularly to enable proactive and timely HR interventions.

 # Key Processes and Methods – Attrition Analytics Dashboard Project